Lenoir City, Tennessee: Lenoir City Company

-In the late 1880s, an abundance of financial capital, the popularity of social theories regarding planned cities, and a thriving coal mining industry in East Tennessee's Cumberland Plateau region led to the development of a number of company towns to support coal mining throughout the Upper Tennessee Valley.
-Most of these were funded by investors from the Northeast or Knoxville.
+In the late 1880s, an abundance of financial capital, the popularity of social theories regarding planned cities, and a thriving coal mining industry in East Tennessee's Cumberland Plateau region led to the development of several company towns to support coal mining throughout the upper Tennessee Valley.
+Most of these were funded by investors from the Northeastern United States or Knoxville.

-In 1889, Knoxville railroad magnate Charles McClung McGhee and his friend and associate, Edward J. Sanford, formed the Lenoir City Company.
+In 1889, Knoxville railroad magnate Charles McClung McGhee and his friend and associate Edward J. Sanford formed the Lenoir City Company.
 They believed the Lenoir plantation would be the ideal location to develop such a town.
-The company incorporated in April 1890 with $800,000 in stock, and purchased the Lenoir estate, which then consisted of 2700 acre, for $300 per acre.
+The company incorporated in April 1890 with $800,000 in stock and purchased the Lenoir estate, which then consisted of 2700 acre, for $300 per acre.
 When the company issued the stock to the public, the investors each received stock in the company and a lot in the planned town.

 Lenoir City was laid out in a grid pattern with four quadrants, west of Town Creek and north of the railroad tracks.
 The city's northwest quadrant was planned for middle class and affluent residents, whereas the northeast quadrant would be for the city's wage-workers.
 The southwest quadrant would contain heavy industry, such as blast furnaces, steel works, and other large factories, while the southeast quadrant would contain woodworking, furniture, and canning factories.
-Influenced by late 19th-century reform movements that stressed health and temperance, the developers set aside several lots for public parks, and planned a large garden area was planned between the railroad tracks and the river.
+Influenced by late 19th-century reform movements that stressed health and temperance, the developers set aside several lots for public parks, and a large garden area was planned between the railroad tracks and the river.

-The Lenoir City Company struggled due to a recession that froze financial markets in the early 1890s.
+A recession in the early 1890s froze financial markets.
 By 1892, the company had sold only 144 of the town's 3,448 lots.
 McGhee and Sanford persisted, however, and while Lenoir City never developed as fully as they had conceived, it survived.
 McGhee convinced a rail car company to open a factory in Lenoir City, and a short time later a knitting mill was established.
 Both establishments still employed several hundred workers in 1910.

 20th century

 Beginning in the 1930s during the Great Depression, a series of federal government projects provided a needed boost to Lenoir City's economy and invested in regional infrastructure.
 The Tennessee Valley Authority's construction of Fort Loudoun Dam and reservoir, which began in 1940, provided hundreds of locals with jobs.
-It also resulted in numerous road improvements, and generation of hydropower for electrification of the region.
+It also resulted in numerous road improvements and generation of hydropower for electrification of the region.